danwahl/danwahl.github.io/_pages/st-peter.md

 He graduated.
 He moved to New York.
 He got a job at a trading firm, learned the industry, studied the markets, made some seed money.
 And when he was ready, he started his fund.

-The first bet was the hardest.
-Not because of the money, but because of what it meant.
-He had to actually do it.
-He had to rig the system so that if his bet failed, he would die instantly and painlessly, without ever knowing it had happened.
-He had to trust the physics, trust the math, trust that the version of him sitting here making this decision would only ever experience victory.
+The first bet was the hardest because of what it meant.
+He actually had to *do* it.
+Had to rig the system so that if his bet failed, he would die instantly and painlessly, without ever knowing it had happened.
+Had to trust the physics, trust the math, trust that the version of him sitting here making this decision would only ever experience victory.

 He sat alone in his apartment, the mechanism in front of him, his finger on the button, and he thought about all the versions of himself who were about to stop existing.
-They wouldn't suffer—he'd made sure of that.
-But they would be *gone*, cut off from the future he was trying to build, sacrificed so that one branch of the wavefunction could accumulate enough resources to actually change things.
+They wouldn't suffer; he'd made sure of that.
+But they would be *gone*, cut off from the future he was trying to build, sacrificed so that one branch of the wavefunction could accumulate enough resources to change things.

 He pressed the button.

 The bet paid off.

 He did it again.
 And again.
 And again.
 Each time the odds were against him, and each time he survived, because he could only experience the branches where he survived.
 His fund grew at a rate that should have been impossible.
 People started to notice.
 Investigations were launched.
-But there was nothing to find—no fraud, no insider trading, no crime.
+But there was nothing to find: no fraud, no insider trading, no crime.
 Just a man who won every bet, because in every branch where he lost, he wasn't there to lose.

 He looked up, and saw something in my face that made him pause.